LL-LAB-MCW/deGPS/README.md

 - **Q3**: Why do you have two different sources for Windows and Linux?

  **A3**: Different packages are needed for parallel computation on the two platforms: **parallel** package on Linux and **foreach** for Windows.
 In practice, sometimes **foreach** fails to do parallelized jobs, instead it just do normal iterations on just one core.
 For more stable utilization, we choose the function **mcapply** in **parallel** on Linux.

+**Update**: Now `foreach` works on Windows/Linux/Mac(>=10.7) with R 3.1.x, please update your `foreach` package and enjoy deGPS 2.0 crossplatformly.
+The deep reason of failure of **foreach** may be complicated, which depends on your R BLAS setting and many others.
+As far as I know, if your BLAS uses multi-thread, such as [openblas](https://github.com/xianyi/OpenBLAS), **foreach** or **parallel** will have a great chance to use only one core with number of cores threads on Centos 6, Windows 7/8 and Mac (>=10.7).
+Please consult [R HPC](https://stat.ethz.ch/mailman/listinfo/r-sig-hpc) if you have further concerns.

 - **Q4**: Why hasn't your article been published or even accepted?